polok-dev98/SentimentAnalysis_DeepLearningProject_With_BERT_Pytorch./README.md

 # About Project:
 Sentiment analysis project using BERT model and pytorch .
-Here used Google PlaystoreAPP Review Dataset and from the dataset  used review  column to predict the sentiment of the review .
+Here used Google PlaystoreAPP Review Dataset and from the dataset  used review  column to predict the sentiment of the review.

 1. Used BERT-Base-Cased version of BERT Tokenizer to tokenize ,build the sequence of intergers of these tokens and others pre-processing steps which is required by
 BERT model to feed input for training purposes.